rezaf/chatmunk/README.md

 ```

 **Create a .env file**
-We need to create a `.env ` to store API keys.
+We need to create a `.env` file to store API keys.
 Since this file is not committed to the project repo.
 This allows us to keep the keys private.
 ```
 GMAPS_KEY=<insert Google Maps API key here>